oasisprotocol/cli/docs/rofl.md

 target Trusted Execution Environment (TEE) and produce the Oasis Runtime Container (ORC) bundle.

-Building a ROFL bundle requires a ROFL app manifest (`rofl.yml`) to be present in the current working directory.
+Building a ROFL bundle requires a ROFL app manifest (`rofl.yaml`) to be present in the current working directory.
 All information about what kind of ROFL app to build is specified in the manifest.

 Additionally, the following flags are available:

-- `--mode` specifies a `production` (enabled SGX attestations suitable for the Mainnet and Testnet) or `unsafe` build (using mocked SGX for debugging and testing).
-The default behavior is set to `auto` which, based on the selected [Network and ParaTime][npa], determines the build mode.
 - `--output` the filename of the output ORC bundle.
 Defaults to the package name inside `Cargo.toml` and the `.orc` extension.